typesupply/opentype-cookbook/readme.md

 This document is written with the assumption that you have a basic working knowledge of the structure of a font.
 You need to know the differences between characters and glyphs, understand the coordinate system in glyphs and so on.

+(make a note about writing direction. that the examples show LTR, but the features are language agnostic.)

 # Foundation Concepts

 Before we get into writing any code, let's first establish an what we are actually building and how it actually works.
 This is probably the toughest thing to understand about OpenType features, but understanding the underlying mechanics will free you to build new and innovative features of your own.